ucsf-wynton/wynton-website-hpc/docs/hpc/howto/conda.md

 Both come with Python and `conda` commands.
 We _recommend_ working with the smaller Miniconda distribution, especially since it is preinstalled on {{ site.cluster.nickname }}.
 Using Miniconda, you can install additional scientific packages as needed using the `conda install ...` command.

+**Note**: The aim of this document is to give the essential best-practices for working with Conda on {{ site.cluster.nickname }}.
+It is not meant to be a complete introduction on how to work with Conda in general.
+A good complement to this document, is the official Conda documentation on [Managing environments].

 ## Loading Miniconda